cis-famu/oer-assignment-group-4-1/Chapter-3.md

 Answers- 1.
 True, 2.
 C, 3.
 True

 ## Using Pseudocode to Develop, Test, and Debug a Program
+Pseudocode is the method of using C++ and informal C++ language to help develop a program.
+Pseudocode allows you to create an outline for your code, which can help you see the applicable structure.

+Example:

+If...
+Y>X then Y is Larger.
+Else...
+X is larger.
+In C++ this would look like....

+#include <iostream>
+using namespace std;
+int main()
+{
+if Y>X}

 ### Review Questions
+1.)
+Why do we utililize psuedo code?

 ## ```switch```Structures